chazzka/clanekforest/clanek.md

 The standard Isolation Forest algorithm as defined by Liu et. al. selects the split point based on the min-max value according to a priory datapoints.

 Figure X shows the first two decisions (*max_depth=2*) of the Isolation Forest algorithm provided a priory data points (marked red in left corner).
-First, the dimension X and split point approx. around value 20 is chosen, orphaning most of the observations on the left side.
+First, random dimension X and split point approx. around value 20 is chosen, orphaning most of the observations on the left side.
 In the second decision, dimension Y was chosen, cracking the area on the right in two parts.
 As we can see, the theoretical novel observations $y$ get assigned the same *path_length* as a priory known, non-novel regular observations.